Type of Journey

 Kenya has various wilderness areas which tourists can explore.
-The country has protected areas, national parks, conservancies, and reserves among the many others.
+The country has protected areas, national parks, conservancies, and reserves among many others.
 They support an extraordinary range of wildlife, perfect for an African safari.

 One of the exclusive places to spot the best of Kenyan wildlife is in Maasai Mara.
 It calls travelers from every corner of the world to plan for an ideal Kenya migration safari.
 The wildebeest migration is a once-in-a-lifetime event that takes place in the Mara.

-With experienced guides, comfortable accommodation, and multiple game drives, Wild Voyager offers the best of great migration tours for travelers.
+With experienced guides, comfortable accommodations, and multiple game drives, Wild Voyager offers the best of great migration tours for travelers.
 Your Kenya migration safari itinerary can also include exciting activities like hot air balloon rides, bush dinners, and local village interactions.

 Masai Mara is a large national game reserve, measuring approximately 1,510 km2.
 It is named after the ancestral inhabitants of that area, the Maasai people.
 The word Mara means ‘spotted’ in the local Maasai language, referring to the short bushy trees which cover the landscape.

 The reserve is one of the major wildlife conservation and wilderness area on the African continent.
-It is world-renowned for its healthy population of lions, cheetah, leopard, and the African bush elephant.
+It is world-renowned for its healthy population of lions, cheetah, leopards, and the African bush elephant.
 During a Kenya migration safari, travelers can also have the opportunity to come across the rare species of the park.
 These include black rhinos, serval, and wild dogs.

-The popular BBC television show titled ‘Big Cat Diary' was filmed in this reserve and followed the lives of the big cats of the Mara.
+The popular BBC television show titled ‘Big Cat Diary’ was filmed in this reserve and followed the lives of the big cats of Mara.
 A naturalist and a photographer’s haven, Masai Mara mesmerizes anyone.
 Whether you visit for the first or the tenth time, the reserve surprises you with its splendid sceneries, abundant wildlife, and rich local culture.